midmva/arduino-due-qt-creator/README.md

 Copy(or move) contents (home-dir)/.arduino15/packages/arduino/tools/ in (path-to-arduino)/hardware/tools

 After that run QtCreator, choose newFile>ARM

+If you use QBS - delete(or rename) file main.cpp in the folder (path-to-arduino)/hardware/arduino/sam/cores/arduino/

 Choose string with needed configuration and press Choose